vk-cs/docs-public/docs/en/main/base/k8s/concepts/addons-and-settings/addons/addons.md

-Various addons (additional services) are available for Kubernetes VK Cloud clusters.
+Various addons (additional services) are available for Cloud Containers clusters.
 They can be selected in any combination and installed either when [creating a cluster using Terraform](../../../operations/create-cluster/create-terraform), or [later](../../../operations/addons/manage-addons#installing_the_addon) in already an existing cluster.
 The installation process is automated and requires minimal user intervention.

 ## Features of installing addons